Communications and Amateur Radio

 Radio - Calabasas

 Tune in to 1630 AM on your car

 radio for City of Calabasas emergency broadcast information.

-Listen to KNX 1070 AM and KFWB 980 AM radio stations for regional
+Listen to KNX 1070 AM radio station for regional

 emergency alert information for the Los Angeles County area.